Stankonia: Legacy and influenceStankonia has received many accolades and appeared on many magazines' "best of" lists; in his book Dirty South, author Ben Westhoff noted that the album appeared on "every critical best-list worth mentioning." At the 2002 Grammy Awards, OutKast won Best Rap Album for Stankonia and Best Rap Performance by a Duo or Group for "Ms. Jackson". Despite OutKast's being expected favorites, The Recording Academy instead chose the 2000 soundtrack album O Brother, Where Art Thou? for Album of the Year. Before the group's nominations, much of the hip hop community felt that rappers were not being awarded enough attention from The Recording Academy. However, the album's musical diversity allowed the band to reach a wider audience and was credited for opening the academy up to more hip hop musicians.

 In 2006, Time named Stankonia as one of the 100 best albums of all time.
 Rolling Stone ranked the album number 16 on the magazine's list of the 100 Best Albums of the 2000s.
 In 2009, Pitchfork ranked Stankonia number 13 on its list of the top 200 albums of the 2000s, and Rhapsody ranked it at number 2 on its "100 Best Albums of the Decade" list."Rhapsody's 100 Best Albums of the Decade" Retrieved January 12, 2010.
 Rhapsody also ranked the album number 6 on its "Hip-Hop's Best Albums of the Decade" list.
 Vibe ranked the record at number 23 on its list of the "100 Greatest Albums from 1985 to 2005".
 Entertainment Weekly put it on its end-of-the-decade "best-of" list, saying, "With hummable hits ('Ms. Jackson') and out-there experiments ('B.O.B.'), the rap duo gave us all a visa to the funky if fictional land of Stankonia in 2000."
 Q listed Stankonia as one of the best 50 albums of 2001.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
+In 2024, Paste Magazine ranked Stankonia number 6 on its list of the greatest albums of all-time.
 In 2015, Mic stated that "Stankonia helped hip-hop build its foundation in the mainstream," adding that in addition to the "irresistibly quotable" hit singles, "the deep cuts are still some of the most rewarding experimental hip-hop around."

 With Stankonia, OutKast became the first hip hop act to openly acknowledge rave culture as an influence.
 During the late 1990s, rappers tended to embrace slow, laid-back beats in their productions.
 On several tracks on Stankonia, the group employed faster, more chaotic tempos to reflect rave culture and the introduction of new drugs such as ecstasy into the hip hop scene.
 Boston-based DJ Armand Van Helden recalls, "In the nineties, the bpms in hip-hop got slower and the clubs were moody ... it just kind of dragged.
 I really missed that kind of hands-in-the-air shit."
 A remix of "B.O.B" created by Rage Against the Machine's Zack de la Rocha received airplay on alternative radio stations, expanding the group's fanbase beyond hip hop and urban listeners.
 Despite containing anti-war sentiments, "B.O.B" became popular amongst American troops deployed in Afghanistan.
 While working on her acclaimed album The ArchAndroid (2010), American R&B singer Janelle Monáe cited Stankonias experimental nature as an influence.
 Rapper Pill also acknowledged Stankonia, and particularly the production of Organized Noize, as an inspiration: "The sounds, the instrumentation of the samples, the different horns—everything about the tracks were great to me."